LancerLab/croqtile/Documents/getting_started_with_choreo.md

 In Choreo, we neither provide equivalence of unsigned scalar integers, nor equivalence of 8-bits, 16-bits, 64-bits scalar integers.
 The reason is simple: these types are not essential for program control purposes.
 And normally a 32-bits signed integer is enough for such work.

 ### Spanned Types
 A spanned type is a **Composite Type**.
-It always consists of a **fundamental type**, and a **multi-dimensional-span(mdspan) type**.
-However, interestingly, in Choreo, the *mdspan* could be manipulated alone.
+It consists of a **fundamental type**, and a **multi-dimensional-span(mdspan) type**.
+Either the *fundamental type* or the *mdspan* can not type a data alone.
+Therefore we deem them as *partial types*.
+However, in Choreo, the partial type *mdspan* could be manipulated alone.

-#### Partial- Typing: **mdspan**
+#### The Partial Type: **mdspan**
-Unlike most type systems, *mdspan*, though comes as an partial entity for typing.
-Here we claims it as partial since program is unable to define type for data with it.
-However, a *mdspan* can be defined solely.
+Unlike most type systems, *mdspan*, comes as an partial entity for typing.
+Here we claims it as *partial* because Choreo program is unable to define data as a *mdspan* type.
+However, *mdspan* itself can be defined solely.
 Such design is based on the oberservation that loop tiling/blocking cares nothing but the shape of multiple dimension data.
 Therefore, Choreo allows programmers to manipulate *mdspan* regardless the fundanmental type it associated with, in order to make data shape manipulation easy.
 Meanwhile, as *mdspan* is a part of a full type, the compiler could apply type checking with it.
 In this way, it expects to reveal code errors as early (ahead of execution, when applies) as possble.

 To define a mdspan, simply use '[' and ']' to enclose the integer dimension values.
 I.e.
 ```